 During what period am I responsible for paying the interest on my Direct Subsidized Loans Before meeting the 150% limit?
 After meeting the 150% limit?
-While enrolled in school at least half-time No Yes During my grace period on loans first disbursed (paid out) July 1, 2013 through June 30, 2014 Yes Yes During my grace period on loans first disbursed (paid out) July 1, 2014 or after No Yes During deferment periods No Yes During certain periods of repayment under the Income-Based Repayment or Pay As You Earn Plan No Yes During forbearance periods Yes Yes During all other periods of repayment Yes Yes
+While enrolled in school at least half-time No Yes During my grace period on loans first disbursed (paid out) July 1, 2013 through June 30, 2014 Yes Yes During my grace period on loans first disbursed (paid out) July 1, 2014 or after No Yes During deferment periods No Yes During certain periods of repayment under the Income-Based Repayment, Pay As You Earn, and Revised Pay As You Earn Plans No Yes During forbearance periods Yes Yes During all other periods of repayment Yes Yes